danielbodnar/awesome-stars/README.md

 ## open-source

+- [tern-tools/tern](https://github.com/tern-tools/tern) - Tern is a software composition analysis tool and Python library that generates a Software Bill of Materials for container images and Dockerfiles.
+The SBOM that Tern generates will give you a layer-by-
+- [meltano/meltano](https://github.com/meltano/meltano) - Meltano: the declarative code-first data integration engine that powers your wildest data and ML-powered product ideas.
+Say goodbye to writing, maintaining, and scaling your own API integrations.
 - [juspay/hyperswitch](https://github.com/juspay/hyperswitch) - An open source payments switch written in Rust to make payments fast, reliable and affordable
 - [streetwriters/notesnook](https://github.com/streetwriters/notesnook) - A fully open source & end-to-end encrypted note taking alternative to Evernote.
 - [Surajv311/one4All](https://github.com/Surajv311/one4All) - This repository consists of tech resources and opportunities which could be useful for students interested in computer science.
 It also hosts non-tech sources which could be useful for anyone.🔥💻👨‍🎓